duxingyi-charles/Boundary_Sampled_Halfspaces/README.md

 ## Code

-We release

 - BSH_CLI, a command line program that extracts the boundary of the BSH shape defined by a set of halfspaces and sample points.
 - BSH_GUI, a GUI program for interactively solid modeling using our BSH representation.

-This program has been tested on macOS 11.4.
+The programs have been tested on macOS 11.4.

 ## Build